-However, there is no requirement with regards to the number of properties or shareholdings in companies, which in practice means a SOCIMI could apply for the special tax regime holding on property as long as it is held for a minimum period of three years.
+However, there is no requirement with regard to the number of properties or shareholdings in companies which, in practice, means a SOCIMI could apply for the special tax regime holding on property as long as it is held for a minimum period of three years.
 Nevertheless, the Spanish National Securities Market Commission establishes certain control over the launching of SOCIMIs with minor shareholders.

-SOCIMIS are required to distribute at least 80% of their profits arising from real rental income and complementary activities, 50% of profits from the disposal of assets or shares and 100% of profits arising from qualifying shares.
+SOCIMIs are required to distribute at least 80% of their profits arising from real rental income and complementary activities, 50% of profits from the disposal of assets or shares, and 100% of profits arising from qualifying shares.

-Automotive, pharmaceuticals, chemical, life & science, engineering, R&D
+Automotive, pharmaceuticals, chemical, life sciences, engineering, R&D

 The automotive industry is one of the key drivers of the Spanish economy, being one of the main employment-generating sectors.
-Its contribution to the Spanish GDP in 2016-2017 was around 12%, and its production is growing every year in a very consistent manner, reaching in 2017 maximum historic values of production.
+Its contribution to Spanish GDP in 2016-2017 was around 12%, and its production is growing every year in a very consistent manner, reaching maximum historic values of production in 2017.

-Due to the strong bet by the Spanish government on R&D incentives in connection with corporate taxes (i.e. R&D credit and the Patent Box regime), including generation of tax credits of between 25% and 42% of the R&D expenses and the possibility to monetise such tax credits up to an amount of $\epsilon$ 5 million, several multinational groups have decided to allocate their R&D activities in Spain.
-The pharmaceuticals, life sciences, chemical and engineering industries are also amongst the sectors to most benefit from the R&D incentives.
+Due to the strong bet by the Spanish government on R&D incentives in connection with corporate taxes (i.e. R&D credit and the Patent Box regime), including generation of tax credits of between 25% and 42% of R&D expenses and the possibility to monetise such tax credits up to an amount of €5 million, several multinational groups have decided to allocate their R&D activities in Spain.
+The pharmaceuticals, life sciences, chemical and engineering industries are also amongst the sectors to benefit most from R&D incentives.